 Sensors are another factor to consider when choosing a measurement tool.
 Sensors are responsible for most of what makes a tool more expensive (not always, but most of the time).
 You can find the product data for any instrument either in the manuals or through a quick phone call to the manufacturer.
 In a recent podcast with Aeroqual’s Bernadette Shahin, we discuss some points to look for when researching the quality of a particular sensor:

 - A sensor that can measure the target parameter only (humidity, pressure, CO, microns, VOCs, etc.)

 - A quality sensor should be able to have low cross-sensitivity to other parameters and should be stable in its ability to measure the target parameter over time.

-Home automation is becoming very popular in the HVAC trade, and many are using Indoor Air Quality monitors to determine when and for long a mechanical system will operate, in order to maintain a comfortable and healthy home.
-To do this effectively, the accuracy and precision of the sensors in that monitor should be scrutinized.
+Home automation is becoming very popular in the HVAC trade.
+Many use indoor air quality (IAQ) monitors to determine when and for long a mechanical system will operate to maintain a comfortable and healthy home.
+To do this effectively, you must scrutinize the accuracy and precision of the sensors in that monitor.
 AQ-Spec is an excellent resource for this specific type of evaluation.
 Other manufacturers may have done their own third-party testing, and results can be released upon request.